BIGJRA/BIGJRA.github.io/rejuv.md

 | **Trevenant**   | 4        |
 | **Shedinja**    | 1        |

-Head up, and you’ll get *Berry Ice Cream* from Karen. *TM118 Pin Missile* is here as well.
-The area beyond is Wispy Ruins, but we can’t explore much as we don’t have Rock Climb yet.
+Head up, and you'll get *Berry Ice Cream* from Karen. *TM118 Pin Missile* is here as well.
+The area beyond is Wispy Ruins, but we can't explore much as we don't have Rock Climb yet.
 Return to the town.

-Talk to Dragonite in the square - it’s lost its letters again!
+Talk to Dragonite in the square - it's lost its letters again!

 The first is south of the pair of houses, in the southwest corner of the town.
 The second letter is on the hill south of the cemetery.
 The third is in the grass area at the bottom.
-Finally, the fourth on the hill to the right of Narcissa’s house.
+Finally, the fourth on the hill to the right of Narcissa's house.
 Once we have all four, talk to Dragonite to get *TM113 Brutal Swing!*

 Enter Wispy Ruins through the statue, then head into the right door.